Creating Fine Art Photos of Olympic National Park

-In addition to the mountain views at Hurricane Ridge, you can spot the local wildlife, which include bears, mountain goats, elk, deer, marmots and various birds.
-Also at the mountain there are wintertime activities of snowshoeing, tubing and snowboarding.
+In addition to the mountain views at Hurricane Ridge, you can spot the local wildlife, which includes bears, mountain goats, elk, deer, marmots, and various birds.
+Also at the mountain, there are wintertime activities of snowshoeing, tubing, and snowboarding.

 I always stay in the town of Forks, Washington, used by author Stephanie Meyer from which to base her Twilight novels.
 The Twilight theme is everywhere in Forks.
 Logging is always going to be a part of the Pacific Northwest, and Forks is home to the Forks Timber Museum.

-Throw in some fishing, backpacking, camping, boating and even some whale watching and there plenty to keep you busy.
+Throw in some fishing, backpacking, camping, boating, and even some whale watching, and there is plenty to keep you busy.
 It is an amazing National Park.